 What is a persona?

-A persona is a fictitious character that is created as part of our 4D design process.
+A persona is a fictitious character that is created as part of our digital marketing process.
 They are used to represent the main characteristics of

 - Works with year 9 & 11 Children

 - Finding information to allow her to plan a group visit